Faculty: David Seibel and Stevenson Carlebach

 Author of Deconstructing Conflict: Understanding Family Business, Shared Wealth and Power

-This course is designed to raise your awareness of your own approach to conflict, introduce a range of theories about mediation and participatory processes, and improve your conflict management skills.
+This highly-interactive, online course is designed to raise your awareness of your own approach to conflict, introduce a range of theories about mediation and participatory processes, and improve your conflict management skills.
 While we will discuss a wide range of dispute resolution processes that involve third parties, we will focus on mediation.

 Each class moves back and forth between theory and skills practice, using theory to improve real world effectiveness, and using experience to improve understanding of theory.
 Students will participate in multiple mediation simulations designed to enhance skills, demonstrate concepts, and provide opportunities to experiment.
 When role playing, students are strategically grouped based on experience level to maximize learning for everyone, from complete novices to experienced conflict management professionals.